 Facts

 On April 19th 2016, the European Research Executive Agency (REA) kicked off a research project with a consortium of companies to develop an EU-funded project called “iBorderCtrl: Intelligent Portable System” as part of the Horizon 2020 framework in a 36-month period.
-The aim of the project was to text new technologies in controlled border management scenarios.
+The aim of the project was to test new technologies in controlled border management scenarios.
 As part of the funding process and project implementation, several documents related to the development phase were received by REA from the consortium members.

-On November 5th 2018, Patrick Breyer, pursuing Regulation 1049/2001 regarding public access to European Parliament, Council and Commission documents, requested the European Commission to access documents related, on the one hand, to the grant agreements of the iBorder Ctrl and, on the other hand, to the following development of the iBorderCtrl project.
+On November 5th 2018, Patrick Breyer, pursuing Regulation 1049/2001 regarding public access to European Parliament, Council and Commission documents, requested the European Commission to access documents related to the grant agreements of the iBorder Ctrl and the following development of the iBorderCtrl project.
 The request was transmitted to REA.

 On November 23rd 2018, REA replied to Patrick Breyer that full access was granted to one document, partial access to another one but it was refused for those documents under two of the exemptions listed in Article 4 of the Regulation, namely the protection of personal data and the commercial interests of the consortium members.